pi0x73/pi0x73.github.io/_posts/2020-6-7-XXE-INJECTION-WITH-LOCAL-DTD-FILE.md

 My first thought when I saw I could upload ``.docx`` files was that I could possibly inject macro code or usual injections to have a possible ``Remote Command Execution`` to the server but as expected it wasn't meant to be that easy, so I started to dig in more in Google to find new possibilities of injection attacks through ``.docx`` files.

-While searching I came accross https://portswigger.net/web-security/xxe which helped me the most to understand the basics of a XXE attack and later I could use https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection to test some payloads in the remote server and see if it could work.
+While searching I came accross [PortSwigger](https://portswigger.net/web-security/xxe)
+which helped me the most to understand the basics of a XXE attack , how it works and how its done...

+Later I could use [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection) to test some payloads in the remote server and see if it could work.

 ## Exploitation
-First I went to https://docs.google.com/ to create a .docx and download it to my machine to make further edits to it and inject some XML code.
+First I went to [Google Docs](https://docs.google.com/) to create a ``.docx`` and download it to my machine to make further edits to it and inject some XML code.

 ![docs](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/xxe-injection/xxe1.PNG)